solangegueiros/brz-token-bridge/docs/Bridge.md

 - The Bridge fee will be deducted from this amount.
 - transactionFee - array with the fees:
   - transactionFee[0] - fee in BRL - this fee will be added to amount transfered from caller's account.
   - transactionFee[1] - fee in destiny currency(minor unit) - this information will be
 used in the destination Blockchain, by the monitor who will create the transaction and send using this fee defined here.
 - toBlockchain - the amount will be sent to this blockchain.
 - toAddress - the amount will be sent to this address.
 It can be diferent from caller's address.
 This is a string because some blockchain could not have the same pattern from Etherem / RSK / BSC.

-Returns: bool - true if it is sucessful
+Returns: bool - true if it is sucessful.

-#### More about Fees
+#### More info about fees

-- Blockchain / transaction fee in BRL - it will be transfered from user's account, along with the amount he wants to receive in the account to be spent in `toBlockchain`.
+- Blockchain / transaction fee in BRL - it will be transfered from user's account, along with the amount he would like to receive in the account.
+This will be spent in `toBlockchain`.
-Does not depend of amount, but of destination Blockchain.
+Does not depend of amount, but of destination blockchain.

 - Bridge Fee - it is deducted from the requested amount.
 It is a percentage of the requested amount.
 Cannot include the transaction fee in order to be calculated.

 > Before call this function, the caller MUST have called function `approve` in BRZ token,
 > allowing the bridge's smart contract address to use the BRZ tokens,
 > calling the function `transferFrom`.

 References:

 ERC-20 tokens approve and transferFrom pattern:
 [eip-20#transferfrom](https://eips.ethereum.org/EIPS/eip-20#transferfrom)

-Requires:
+Requirements:
-- toBlockchain exists
+- toBlockchain exists.
-- toAddress is not ""
+- toAddress is not an empty string.
-- amount > 0
+- amount greater than zero.

 Actions:
-- add the blockchain fee in BRZ to amount in BRZ, in totalAmount
+- add the blockchain fee in BRZ to amount in BRZ, in totalAmount.
-- BRZ transfer totalAmount from the caller's address to bridge address
-- calculate bridge's fee using the original amount to be sent
+- calculate bridge's fee using the original amount to be sent.
-- discount bridge's fee from the original amount, in amountMinusFees
+- discount bridge's fee from the original amount, in amountMinusFees.
-- add bridge's fee to `totalFeeReceivedBridge`, a variable to store all the fees received by the bridge
+- add bridge's fee to `totalFeeReceivedBridge`, a variable to store all the fees received by the bridge.
+- BRZ transfer totalAmount from the caller's address to bridge address.
-- emit the event `CrossRequest`, with the parameters:
+- emit `CrossRequest` event, with the parameters:
   - from - address of the caller's function.
-  - amount - the net amount to transfer in the destination blockchain.
+  - amount - the net amount to be transfered in the destination blockchain.
   - toFee - the fee which must be used to send the transfer transaction in the destination blockchain.
   - toAddress - string representing the address which will receive the tokens.
   - toBlockchain - the destination blockchain.

-> The `CrossRequest` event is very important because it must be listened by the monitors that will send the transaction on the destination blockchain!
+> The `CrossRequest` event is very important because it must be listened by the monitor, an external program which will send the transaction on the destination blockchain.

 ### `getTransactionId(bytes32[2] hashes, address receiver, uint256 amount, uint32 logIndex) → bytes32` (public)

-This function returns the Transaction Id
+This function calculate a transaction id hash.

 Any person can call it.